weronasta/Artists_portfolio/README.md

     * gallery with all artist's artworks

 ### Cart
-* display and management of products in the cart.
+* display and management of products in the cart
-* ability to place orders (without payment processing).
+* ability to place orders (without payment processing)

 ### Artist management panel
 * functionality for the artist to manage their portfolio: